raleel/mythras-srd/0002_Characters.md

 Passions are used to assist players and Games Masters in deepening the nature of the character, introducing plot hooks based on a character's desire or prejudices, and helping the player to understand who his character is, what drives him, and so on.

 A Passion can be for anything – a person, an organization, an ideal, even an object.
-Passions are typically described by a verb such as: Desire, Despise, Destroy, Espouse, Fear, Flee, Foreswear, Hate, Love, Loyalty to, Protect, Repudiate, Respect, Seek, Subvert, Torment or Uphold.
+Passions are typically described by a verb such as: Desire, Despise, Destroy, Espouse, Fear, Flee, Forswear, Hate, Love, Loyalty to, Protect, Repudiate, Respect, Seek, Subvert, Torment or Uphold.

 Passions are measured in the same way as skills; they are rated between 1 and 100 (or higher).
 A Passion can be improved in the same way as a skill, or it can be increased or decreased by the referee depending on circumstances.